-The major issues in the debate embraced: developments in employment, competitive structures, technology and employment; developments in industrial relations, including political conditions and the position of employers' organisations; the trade union response, including union mobilisation and organizing campaigns; and the implications for collective bargaining practice.
+The major issues in the debate embraced: developments in employment, competitive structures, labour organisation, and the labour market; developments in industrial relations, including political conditions and the position of employers' organisations; and overall the implications for trade union organizing and collective bargaining practice.
+The discussion on these issues will be taken into account and reflected in the final WIBAR-3 reporting.

-Developments in competitive structures, technology and employment
+Developments in competitive structures, labour organisation, and the labour market